 Put simply, gas welding is the process of using heat generated from burning a fuel gas (like acetylene) to cut and/or join metals together.
 Gas welding is one of the most important types of welding because of its scope of application.

 It is one of the oldest forms of heat-based welding and remains the go-to option for many industries.

-The reason why this welding technique has a great fanfare is because of its ease of use and low-cost nature.
+The reason why this welding technique is still very popular is because of its ease of use and low-cost nature.
 Carrying out a welding process with gas welding is relatively easy and does not necessarily require expert welders.

-When a fuel such as Acetylene is used, the flame can reach up to temperatures of 3100°C. This temperature is lower than what we get from an arc welding machine, but the advantages such as cost savings in the form of simple equipment and labor make gas welding the best choice for repair and construction work.
+When a fuel such as acetylene is used, the flame can reach temperatures of just over 5,700°F (3200°C).
+This temperature is lower than what we get from an arc welding machine, but the advantages previously mentioned outweigh this drawback for various types of repair and construction work.